Canada, out of Kyoto, must still cut emissions: U.N.

 "I regret that Canada has announced it will withdraw and am surprised over its timing," Figueres said in a statement.

-Kyoto's first phase, due to expire at the end of next year but now extended until 2017, imposed limits only on developed countries, not emerging giants such as China and India.
+Kyoto's first phase, due to expire at the end of next year but now extended until 2017, imposed limits only on developed countries, not emerging giants like China and India.
 The United States never ratified it.

 The Canadian government said it would be subject to penalties equivalent to C$14 billion ($13.6 billion) under the terms of the treaty for not cutting emissions by the required amount by 2012.

-Todd Stern, the U.S. special climate envoy, said Canada's decision should have little impact on negotiations on a future pact that would include binding cuts on developed and developing countries.

-"I don't think it's going to have a big impact on the shape of a new regime and the nature of the new negotiations," Stern told reporters on Tuesday.

-Figueres said the Durban agreement to a second commitment period of the Kyoto Protocol is essential "for the new push towards a universal, legal climate agreement in the near future".
+Figueres said the Durban agreement to a second commitment period of the Kyoto Protocol is essential "for the new push toward a universal, legal climate agreement in the near future."